GoogleCloudPlatform/functions-framework-ruby/docs/writing-functions.md

 for example, are thread-safe and can be used concurrently.

 Also of note: There is no guaranteed cleanup hook.
-The Functions Framework does not provide a way to register a cleanup task, and we recommend that you use only resources that do not require explicit "cleanup".
-This is because, to save you resources (and cost), serverless runtimes may throttle your CPU time when not actually responding a function, so there might not be any opportunity to run cleanup tasks.
+The Functions Framework does not provide a way to register a cleanup task, and we recommend against using resources that require explicit "cleanup".
+This is because serverless runtimes may perform CPU throttling, and therefore there may not be an opportunity for cleanup tasks to run.
 (For example, you can register a `Kernel.at_exit` task, but the Ruby VM may still terminate without calling it.)

 ## Structuring a project